intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 --- abstract

-The main goal of the networking standards process is to enable the long term interoperability of protocols.
+The main goal of the networking standards process is to enable the long-term interoperability of protocols.
 This document describes active protocol maintenance, a means to accomplish that goal.
 By evolving specifications and implementations, it is possible to reduce ambiguity over time and create a